wy580477/Leech-AIO-APP-EX/docs/README_heroku.md

  2. Rclone runs on daemon mode, easy to manually transfer files and monitor transfers in real time on WebUI.
  3. You can connect Aria2, qBittorrent and Rclone from frontends/services running on other hosts, including flexget/Radarr/Sonarr.
  4. Auto-backup configuration files to Cloudflare Workers KV, and try to restore when dyno restarts.
- 5. Execute predefined yt-dlp & Rclone commands from OliveTin WebUI.
+ 5. Execute predefined yt-dlp, gallery-dl & Rclone commands from OliveTin WebUI.
  6. ttyd web terminal, which can execute yt-dlp and other commands on the command line.
  7. There are independent logs for each service in the log directory.